m-a-rahal/monitor-sync-python/README.md

 # That's it

-you can also check the folder `# example of usage` to see how to apply

-these concepts in more details
+you can also check the folder `# example of usage` to see how to apply, these concepts in more details

 _Thanks for reading :)_